daattali/ggExtra/README.md

 grid lines can be removed as well (default is to remove both).

-`removeGridX` is a shortcut for `removeGrid(x = TRUE, y = FALSE)`, and `removeGridY` is similarly a shortcut for...
+`removeGridX` is a shortcut for `removeGrid(x = TRUE, y = FALSE)`, and `removeGridY` is similarly a shortcut for…
 <leave as exercise for reader>.

     df2 <- data.frame(x = 1:50, y = 1:50)